reframejs/reframe/helpers/wildcard-api/examples.md

  > Wildcard exposes the whole power of your server to your client in a secure way.

+Another way to think about Wildcard is that it eases and encourages the creation of an RPC API.

 Basically, with Wildcard, we move the entire data retrieval logic from the client to the server.

 And that's a big paradigm shift.

+#### Deployement

+One drawback of Wildarcd is that, everytime the client needs changes in what data it retrieves, the endpoint defined on the server needs to be adapated, and the server re-deployed.

+But the aforementioned benefits most likely vastly outweighted this drawback.

+Also, there is no extra effort if you have continous deployment (which you should do!) or if your client and server live on the same machine.

 #### Authentication